 - SDG 12.6.1 Companies publishing sustainability reports

-According to UNFCCC, to achieve the objectives of the Paris Climate Agreement, the world needs to deploy climate technologies on a much greater scale, and innovation plays a key role.
-The climate challenge is immediate, and as statistics in the SDG Pulse demonstrate, we can reduceof the economy through technological and economic transformation.
+According to SDG Pulse demonstrate, we can reduce of the economy through technological and economic transformation., to achieve the objectives of the Paris Climate Agreement, the world needs to deploy climate technologies on a much greater scale, and innovation plays a key role.
+The climate challenge is immediate, and as statistics in the

 Click on a star to rate this page!